mhamroz/terraform-bootcamp/labs/lab3/README.md

 - Docker installed

-- Access to ACI Simulator
+- Access to the internet

 ## Time Estimates